beckn/protocol-specifications/docs/BECKN-007-The-XInput-Schema.md

     deactivate Browser
     deactivate BPP Web Server
 ```

+### Review Notes:
+- All GET urls must have a URL parameter, One human readable, and other machine readable
+- Add signed token (sign the transation_id using private key of BAP)

 #### 8.1.2 :  Fetching confirmed job application submitted on external website into BAP